anuraghash68/Heap/README.md

     }
     ```
-4.*Let's create a function for checking wether a heap is empty or not?*.
+4.*Let's create a function for checking wether a heap is empty or not.*
   - We just have to check the vector size is 1 or not? because we had reserved the first index.
   Here is the code for it...
   ```